All Episodes

 He'll manufacture them if they don't exist.

-And he'll lash out at the court, and he'll lash out at Congress.
+And he'll lash out at the court and he'll lash out at Congress and he'll lash out at George Bush.

 He'll lash out at predecessors left and right.

-This is just uh this just who he is.
+This is just who he is.

 But Rove's right.

-They've these numbers are not good.
+These numbers are not good.

-And don't forget the New York Times most recent approval poll had him at 41.
+And don't forget the New York Times' most recent approval poll had him at 41.

 That's not good.

-Another exciting busy broadcast hour has come to an unfortunate finish.
+Another exciting, busy broadcast hour has come to an unfortunate finish.

 Well, no, the finish wasn't unfortunate.